kisswiki/kisswiki/src/code_editors/emacs/swiper.md

 https://emacs.stackexchange.com/questions/42107/unicode-character-folding-with-swiper-ivy

+## Keybindings

 You can insert symbol at point with M-n - the same key as the history forward, which is one of the recommended Emacs workflows for inserting thing at point.

 Additionally, M-j will extend the minibuffer by word at point, similar to what C-w does for isearch.

 https://emacs.stackexchange.com/questions/28483/is-it-possible-to-insert-word-at-point-in-swiper

+## Workaround for autoscroll without closing swiper

+`C-x o` to switch to buffer with file, `C-x o` to go back to swiper.